Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 Now that we have our data, it's time to start drawing pictures - a choropleth map.
 That's a map that uses colored geographical areas to encode data.

 In this case, we're going to show the delta between median household salary in a statistical county and the average salary of a single tech worker on a visa.
-The darker the blue, the higher the difference.
+The darker the blue, the bigger the difference.

 ![Choropleth map with shortened dataset](images/es6v2/choropleth-map-shortened-dataset.png)